The role of shape disorder in the collective behaviour of aligned fibrous matter: Single fiber characterization

 As an example, the shape of a PP1 fiber for a few steps of a stretching experiment is shown in Fig. \ref{stretch-1}.

-In this example, the reference state corresponds to step 6.
-Steps 6 to 12 show clearly that the largest wavelengths are first unfolded, as confirmed by the spectra where the amplitudes of the modes $q_1 = 0.5$ mm$^{- 1}$ and $q_2 = 1.0$ mm$^{- 1}$ (ie $\lambda_1 \approx$ 12 mm and $\lambda_2 \approx$ 6 mm) decreased significantly more than the other ones.
-From step 15, the deformation corresponds to pure elongation.
-The fiber broke before we could unfold all the modes.
+In this example, the reference state ($f\left(L=L_0\right)=0$) corresponds to step 6.
+Steps 6 to 12 show clearly that the largest wavelengths are first unfolded, as confirmed by the spectra (see the ESI section 1), where the amplitudes of the modes $q_1 \simeq 0.5$ mm$^{- 1}$ and $q_2 \simeq 1.0$ mm$^{- 1}$ (ie $\lambda_1=2\pi/q_1 \simeq$ 12 mm and $\lambda_2= 2\pi/q_2 \simeq$ 6 mm) decreased significantly more than the other ones.
+Beyond step 15, the deformation is dominated by elongation.
+Complete mode supression is typically not attainable, the fibers breaking before becoming completely straight.